Trinadhreddy1184/WarehouseManagerAI_MultiAgent/README.md

 - **Database integration** – a relational database (PostgreSQL by default) is used to store and query inventory data.
 A helper script (`scripts/init_db.py`) downloads a `.sql` dump from S3 and creates the database.
 Database credentials and S3 details are stored in `.env`.
+The Docker setup relies on the `ankane/pgvector` image and an init script that runs `CREATE EXTENSION IF NOT EXISTS vector;` so the pgvector extension is available for similarity search.
 - **Dockerised deployment** – the provided `Dockerfile` and `docker-compose.yaml` enable reproducible local or cloud deployments.
 A `run_all.sh` script demonstrates a typical end‑to‑end workflow: build